Ján Bernát

-Ján Bernát (born 10 January 2001) is a Slovak professional footballer who plays for as a midfielder for Belgian Pro League club Westerlo.
+Ján Bernát (born 10 January 2001) is a Slovak professional footballer who plays for as a midfielder for Slovak First Football League club Komárno.

 Club career

 Bernát made his Fortuna Liga debut for Žilina against ViOn Zlaté Moravce during a home fixture on 2 March 2019.
-He came on about half hour before the end as a replacement for Patrik Myslovič, with the score at 1:1. Žilina eventually took the win after a goal by Filip Balaj.
+He came on about half hour before the end as a replacement for Patrik Myslovič, with the score at 1–1. Žilina eventually took the win after a goal by Filip Balaj.

 International career

 Bernát was first recognised in a senior national team nomination on 23 May 2022, while still being active in the U21 team although he remained unnominated for June international fixtures following a suspension ahead of a qualifier against Malta. Štefan Tarkovič recognised him as an alternate ahead of four UEFA Nations League fixtures against Belarus, Azerbaijan and Kazakhstan.

-Personal life

-Based on his social media communication, Bernát is a Christian.